srct/go/README.md

 Next, with:

-`$ sudo apt-get install python python-dev python-pip git libfreetype6-dev`
+`$ sudo apt-get install python python-dev python-pip git`

 you install python and git.